 - Application for partnership

 We look forward to having you as a potential partner with us in order to make you a successful real-estate expert and to have a prosperous partnership.

-have a peek at this web-site My 5-year philosophy in borrowing money
+link My 5-year philosophy in borrowing money

 Before entering into our partnership, you must understand my philosophy in borrowing money to purchase single-family rental properties.
 Back in 2007 when the real estate market dropped off, I began purchasing properties using investor money.
 My game plan was to have each property paid off within 5 years.
 Since that time, I have purchased over 100 properties using this method.

-ivermectin lotion buy online Here’s how it works…
+click here now Here’s how it works…

 - You borrow no more than 25,000.00 per property.
 This includes any fix up costs that the house may need.
 If we find a great piece of property, and after doing our calculations we realize we will go over the 25k, we can always choose to contribute some of our personal money into the deal.
 But the rule that I’ve always kept is to not borrow any more than 25k per property.

 - I pay my investors between 8-10 percent interest rate.
 This may seem like a high interest rate, but one thing to remember is that we don’t have to pay for an appraisal, closing costs, etc. The only fee that you will have to pay is a 750 dollar financing fee as an upfront bonus to investors.
 Remember, we get the best deals using cash money.
 Banks will give us a great deal if they know we have the cash in our hands.
 Using investors allows us to get cash quick and close on properties with no hassles.

 - Our cash flow during these 5 years is very bleak.
 There will be times that we will have to contribute out of our own pockets to cover expenses.
 Here is a breakdown of what a hypothetical situation will look like.